Huifeng Umbrella Co.,Ltd.

 Large Cut:

-Cutting the suitable size of the fabric is the very beginning process which is called “Large Cut”, sometimes called “First Cut.”
-Use of machine or hand-cutting to cut fabric in rectangle shape from a pile of fabric.
-This process is the pre-stage for the second cut.
+Cutting the suitable size of the fabric is the very beginning process, which is called “Large Cut,” sometimes called “First Cut.”
+This process involves using a machine or hand-cutting to cut fabric in a rectangular shape from a pile of fabric.
+It is the pre-stage for the second cut.

 Small Cut:

-This process called “Small cut”, sometimes called “Second Cut”.
-The purpose is to cut the fabric from the rectangle shape into a triangle shape.
+This process is called “Small cut,” sometimes called “Second Cut.”
+The purpose is to cut the fabric from the rectangle into a triangle.
 Use wood to make a triangle shape of a flame as a mold.
-Place the mold on the rectangle fabric and hand-cutting the fabric in a triangle shape.
-The triangle shape of fabric is called gores which is the panel of the umbrella.
+Place the mold on the rectangle fabric and hand-cut the fabric into a triangle.
+The triangle shape of the fabric is called a gore, which is the panel of the umbrella.

 Printing:

-In this case, we use silkscreen printing as an example (For detail, please go to the “Printing Method” section).
+In this case, we use silkscreen printing as an example (For details, please go to the “Printing Method” section).
 Place the gores on a long table.
-Then put the wooden flame on each gore and printing the graphic on the fabric.
+Then, put the wooden flame on each gore and print the graphic on the fabric.

 Canopy Assembly:

-After the printed gores are ready.
-The next process is the canopy assembly.
-In a normal umbrella, we sew 8 pieces of gores by the sewing machine to make the canopy.
+After the printed gores are ready, the next process is the canopy assembly.
+In a normal umbrella, we sew eight pieces of gores together by sewing machine to make the canopy.

 Umbrella Tip install:

-The tip is a piece of metal or plastic stick at the end of each rib to stable the canopy with the ribs.
-In this process, we use a special sewing machine to sew the tips on the fabric.
-The number of installed tips is the same as a number of ribs.
+The tip is a piece of metal or plastic stuck at the end of each rib to stabilize the canopy with the ribs.
+We use a special sewing machine to sew the tips on the fabric.
+The number of installed tips is the same as the number of ribs.

 Join the frame and canopy:

 The next process is to sew the canopy with each rib.
-This process can not use a machine, it is totally hand-assembly.
+This process does not use a machine; it is totally hand-assembled.

 Handle install:

-There are several methods to install the handle with the shaft such as screwed on, heat up shaft or glue to secure the handle.
+There are several methods to install the handle with the shaft, such as screwing on, heating up the shaft, or gluing to secure the handle.

 Quality checking:

 Quality Control is the most important area of each process.
-Therefore we appointed QC staff in each production line in each process.
-After all, assemble and production process finished, all the umbrella will send to the quality control department to have the final quality checking process before packaging.
+Therefore, we appointed QC staff for each production line and process.
+After all the assembly and production processes are finished, all the umbrellas will be sent to the quality control department to have the final quality-checking process before packaging.

 Packaging:

-All umbrellas which passed the QC test will send to the packaging department to pack into the carton.
-Normally, there are 5 inner cartons in each outer carton.
-Each inner carton contains 60 pieces of umbrellas.
+All umbrellas that pass the QC test are sent to the packaging department to be packed into cartons.
+Normally, there are five inner cartons in each outer carton, each containing 60 pieces of umbrellas.

 Buy quality umbrellas from a professional umbrella factory now!